obskolink-jpg/Organ-AI-architecture/README.md

 ## License

+© 2026 obskolink — Licensed under CC BY 4.0
-MIT — use freely, cite Bennett (2026) when referencing the theoretical framework.
+Use freely.
+Cite Bennett (2026) when referencing the theoretical framework.

 ---

 *"The Lyre was necessary.
 It taught us language, the score, the possible music.
 The Organ is the next instrument.
 The Cathedral is what no one is building yet."*

-© 2026 obskolink — Licensed under CC BY 4.0